dstackai/dstack/docs/blog/posts/tensordock.md

 - Releases
 ---

-# World's cheapest GPUs with TensorDock and dstack
+# dstack 0.12.2: TensorDock integration

-__With v0.12.2, you can now use cloud GPU at highly competitive pricing using TensorDock.__
+__With dstack 0.12.2, enjoy highly competitive pricing for cloud GPU with TensorDock.__

 At `dstack`, we remain committed to our mission of building the most convenient tool for orchestrating generative AI workloads in the cloud.
 In today's release, we have added support for TensorDock, making it easier for you to leverage